Cuba: Comparative Health Systems

 More information on financial aid and scholarships can be found on our funding pages.

-College of Health Sciences and Professions students are invited to apply for a Global Health Travel Award for this program.
+Heritage College of Medicine and College of Health Sciences and Professions students are invited to apply for a Global Health Travel Award for this program.

 Open to OHIO medical, nursing, and other health professions students with junior or senior standing in good academic standing (Heritage College) or at least a 3.0 overall GPA.